 If you're looking to buy a property for investment purposes, then you need to take two things into consideration – rental income and capital gain.
-The rental income needs to be enough to cover your loan and maintenance costs, so that it doesn't end up costing you money out of your pocket every month.
+The rental income needs to be enough to cover your loan and maintenance costs, so it doesn't end up costing you money out of your pocket every month.

 For capital gain, you need to choose a property that will rise in value over time.
 If your favourite holiday destination is also popular with everyone else, it might be difficult to find a property that has the capital gain potential in that location.